influxdata/docs-v2/content/v2.0/reference/syntax/delete-predicate.md

   - /v2.0/reference/cli/influx/delete/
 ---

-The InfluxDB `/delete` endpoint uses a SQL-like predicate syntax to determine what data [points](/v2.0/reference/glossary/#point) to delete.
+The InfluxDB `/delete` endpoint uses a InfluxQL-like predicate syntax to determine what data [points](/v2.0/reference/glossary/#point) to delete.
-InfluxDB uses the delete predicate to evaluate each point in the time range specified in the delete request.
+InfluxDB uses the delete predicate to evaluate the [series keys](/v2.0/reference/glossary/#series-key) of points in the time range specified in the delete request.
-Points that evaluate to `true` are deleted.
+Points with series keys that evaluate to `true` for the given predicate are deleted.
-Points that evaluate to `false` are preserved.
+Points with series keys that evaluate to `false` are preserved.

 A delete predicate is comprised of one or more [predicate expressions](/v2.0/reference/glossary/#predicate-expression).
 The left operand of the predicate expression is the column name.